National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Notice; request for comments.

-You may submit comments on this document, identified by NOAA-NMFS-2016-0133, by any of the following methods:
+You may submit comments on the pending EFP applications, identified at the e-Rulemaking portal by NOAA-NMFS-2018-0063, by any of the following methods:

 Electronic Submission: Submit all electronic public comments via the Federal e-Rulemaking Portal.
-Go to www.regulations.gov/#!docketDetail;D=NOAA-NMFS-2016-0133, click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.
-EFP applications will be available under Relevant Documents through the same link.
+Go to www.regulations.gov/#!docketDetail;D=NOAA-NMFS-2018-0063, click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.

 Instructions: Comments sent by any other method, to any other address or individual, or received after the end of the comment period, may not be considered by NMFS.
 All comments received are a part of the public record and will generally be posted for public viewing on www.regulations.gov without change.
 All personal identifying information (e.g., name, address, etc.), confidential business information, or otherwise sensitive information submitted voluntarily by the sender will be publicly accessible.
 NMFS will accept anonymous comments (enter “N/A” in the required fields if you wish to remain anonymous).